davebshow/gizmo/README.md

 ### Basic API

-At it's most basic, the AsyncGremlinClient allows to send and receive message through a socket.
+At its most basic, the AsyncGremlinClient allows to send and receive message through a socket.
 The GremlinServer sends reponses in chunks, so it is important to keep receiving messages until the AsyncGremlinClient.recv returns None.
 Observe:

 ```python
 @asyncio.coroutine